 It's not always clear how moving from country to country can affect your marital status in BC and abroad.
 Below, you'll find the answers to some frequently asked questions on this topic.
 For more information on marriages, divorces, and annulments in BC, see our Frequently asked questions page.

 Generally, if your marriage was valid where it was performed, BC will recognize it.
 There are some exceptions, however.
-See the Marriage page on JP Boyd's BC Family Law Resource website for information about when a marriage might be considered invalid.
+See the Marriage and Married Spouses page on the JP Boyd on Family Law website for information about when a marriage might be considered invalid.

 If your marriage is valid to begin with (see above) and you satisfy BC's other requirements for getting a divorce, then you can divorce here.
-For a list of those other requirements, see the Marriage page on JP Boyd's BC Family Law Resource website.
-Note: One of the spouses must have lived in BC for at least one year before you can start the divorce.
+For a list of those other requirements, see the Marriage and Married Spouses page on the JP Boyd on Family Law website.
+Important: One of the spouses must have lived in BC for at least one year before you can start the divorce.

 No. A valid foreign divorce is valid in BC.
 Technically, this is only true if one of the spouses lived for at least one year in the country where the divorce was granted.
 However, this requirement isn't usually important in practice.
 It only comes up if one spouse claims that the divorce isn't valid — and that rarely happens.